 Chipped shinbone summary:

-- The real key for chapter broken shinbone is to realize that you probably don’t have a break if you had a small bump or if you are still able to walk on your leg.
+- The real key for chapter broken shinbone is to realize that you probably don’t have a break if you had a small bump or can still walk on your leg.

-- It is very rare to simply chip or break a piece of the bone off, without completely cracking through the bone and being unable to put weight on it.
+- It is rare to chip or break a piece of the bone off without completely cracking through the bone and being unable to put weight on it.

 The four major criteria include: